 If you are enrolled for the 2014-15 academic year and have not yet submitted a FAFSA, you are still encouraged to do so as soon as possible at FAFSA on the Web.
 FAFSA results are used to determine eligibility for other forms of federal and state financial assistance.
 The suspension of 2014-15 MAP award announcements does not impact any other financial aid programs.

-Not Impacted by Suspension: If your initial 2014-15 FAFSA was received by the federal processor on or before February 27, 2014 and you meet general eligibility criteria for a MAP grant, an estimated 2014-15 MAP grant appears on a financial aid award letter from your college.
+Not Impacted by Original Suspension Date: If your initial 2014-15 FAFSA was received by the federal processor on or before February 27, 2014 and you meet general eligibility criteria for a MAP grant, an estimated 2014-15 MAP grant appears on a financial aid award letter from your college.
 Remember that, in order to be considered for a full-year award, your initial FAFSA must be received at the federal processor on or before the filing deadline dates.

 For information regarding the payment of awards for this program, refer to the How Funds Are Disbursed section that appears earlier on this page.